projectatomic/atomic-enterprise-training/eap-latest-setup.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Atomic Enterprise Platform Early Access
+# Atomic Enterprise Platform Early Access Program
 ## Architecture and Requirements
 ### Architecture
 The documented architecture for the early access testing is pretty simple.
 There are